deesims/deesims.github.io/index.md

 High achieving software developer and instructor with 3+ years’ of well-rounded experience in LAMP development, object-oriented and user-centered design, seeks a position with a technology firm.

-Key skills include: Proficient in HTML, CSS, Server-Scripting, PHP, Python, Java, C++ and SQL.
+Proficient in HTML, CSS, Javascript, PHP, Python, Java and SQL.
 Expert in LAMP Web Service Stacks.
-Experience Teaching Web Development
+Experience Teaching Web Development.
+Proficient in Ubuntu, Windows and Mac.
 ## Projects

 1. [Blackjack](https://github.com/deesims/blackjack-in-python)